Brandon Village an Easy Stroll from Rosebelle’s Inn

 Vermont is leading producer of maple syrup in the United states, and the standard by which maple syrup is judged.
 Sugaring season, instituted by native North Americans, begins in early spring and time to celebrate return of warm weather.

 When visiting and touring sugarhouses we recommend warm, weatherproof clothing and mud boots.

 Vermont’s New England Maple Museum only five miles from Inn

 Vermont Marble Museum located in Proctor Vermont the World's Largest Marble Museum within six miles from our Inn.
 Visit extensive gift boutique, 100 displays, movie, and artist in residence, marble market and custom marble work available.

 Fort Ticonderoga and Vermont Historical Sites

-While touring discover most Vermont Historical Sites including the Hubbardton Battlefield Vermont’s only revolutionary war era site in area
+While touring pristine Vermont take a few moments and discover historic Historical Sites including the Hubbardton Battlefield Vermont’s only revolutionary war era site.

 Vermont Country Stores